 Innately we know this can’t go on forever.
 Something somewhere somehow must give.
 We’ll outlive our shelf life.

 Our 787 hasn’t been maintained in over two years.
 Sure the crew pokes and prods at things, but they can’t see into the heart of the aircraft.
 Rivets may be failing, composites straining, engines parts wearing, computer programs developing bugs.
 Someday the imperatives of physics may override our magically charmed existence, and we’ll fall from the sky in a massive fireworks display.
 That’ll be the true test of our immunity: perhaps we’ll all float to earth or walk from the flames untouched and god-like.

 But we’ll not push our luck.
 We’ll eventually look for a place to colonize.
 It could be anywhere as long as there’s water and food.
 Crops and animals are unaffected by the virus.
 Untended, domestic animals have broken free, foraging where they can.
 Every chicken, cow or pig is “free range” now.
 Walk into the countryside or a city park, swing an axe or blast a shotgun, and you’ll hit something.
 Crops grow wild.
 Warehouses full of processed food remain for the taking.

-We will become modern conquistadors.
-We’ll land, find open territory, and, unlike our colonial ancestors, we’ll not need to build sod-roof cabins or live in tents.
+We will become modern-day colonists unburdened by the need for messy genocide.
+We’ll land, find open territory, and, unlike our colonial ancestors, not need to build sod-roof cabins or live in tents.
 We’ll find buildings and infrastructure galore.
 We will move in.
 Organize.
 Rein in the animals running wild.
 Tame the plants.
 Live our lives.
 Reproduce.
-Perhaps in our genes is the blueprint for a new society, untrammeled by fear, by class divisions.
+Perhaps in our genes is the blueprint for a new society.